louismagdaleno/Sprint-Challenge-React-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain the differences between `client-side routing` and `server-side routing`.

+  With server side routing, each new page requested by the user is handled by the back end which serves the new page view to the user.
+With client side routing, the backend is only responsible for serving new data, not page views, and the routing is handled in the clients browser.
 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+GET / READ
+PUT / UPDATE
+DELETE / DELETE
+POST / CREATE
 - [ ] Mention three tools we can use to make AJAX requests.
+Axios, fetch, promises.

 ## Project Set Up